 About Us

-Our mission is to promote and defend the First Amendment and foster interest, integrity, and excellence in journalism and other forms of communication by educating students of various ages and providing them with the tools and knowledge to improve their skills.
+Founded in 1999, the Nackey S. Loeb School of Communications is a private education nonprofit (501c3) in Manchester, NH, with a mission to promote and defend the First Amendment and foster interest, integrity, and excellence in journalism and other forms of communication by educating students of various ages and providing them with the tools and knowledge to improve their skills.

 What We Do

-Through expert-lead workshops, accessible programs, and events, we empower people from a variety of backgrounds to learn how to speak up, speak out, and make sense of today’s media environment.
-We offer high-value training through our free or low-cost offerings.
+Through expert-led workshops, programs, and events, we empower people from all backgrounds to learn how to speak up, speak out, and make sense of today’s media environment.
+We offer accessible, high-value training through free and low-cost offerings.

-The Loeb School supports high school and college journalists, initiatives to boost local news coverage of critical issues, and training and professional development to businesses and organizations.
+The Loeb School supports high school and college journalists, community-based initiatives to boost local news coverage, and professional development for businesses and organizations in the Granite State.

-The Loeb School is located in the New Hampshire Institute of Politics (NHIOP) at Saint Anselm College.
-Through this strategic alliance, the Loeb School leases space at NHIOP to host classes, workshops, and events.
-Learn more about this alliance.
+The Loeb School is located at the New Hampshire Institute of Politics (NHIOP) at Saint Anselm College through a strategic alliance.

 Who We Are